fizzed/stork/README.md

 # Try to create a symbolic link to java executable in <app_home>/run with
 # the name of "<app_name>-java" so that commands like "ps" will make it
-# easier to find your app
+# easier to find your app.
+Defaults to false.
-symlink_java: true
+#symlink_java: true
 ```

 ## Overriding launcher environment variables